-Technical Info Sheet #2
+Technical Sheet #2

 This “touch-up” procedure applies to areas that are not galvanized by not reacting with the molten zinc during immersion in the zinc bath.
 It can also be used for hot-dip galvanized items that are damaged during storage, transportation, assembly or as a result of mechanical processing.